 Notes I Compiled for a School Behavioural Matter

 "Olivia had to deal with significant distress following a near fatal accident that I (her father) suffered in 2015.
-Olivia and I were extremely close, however the family decided that it would be inappropriate for Olivia to see me for a period of approximately eight weeks.
+Olivia and I were extremely close, however the family decided that it would be inappropriate for Olivia to see me for a period of approximately 8 weeks.
 I was in a coma for four weeks, when I came out of the coma my severe brain trauma meant I was mentally incapacitated.
-Physically, I lost three stone and looked (in my own mother's words) like a survivor of Belsen camp.
+I lost 3 stones in weight and looked (in my own mother's words) like a survivor of Belsen camp.
 There was expectancy that I would die, and the family’s wishes were that Olivia should remember me as the fun loving parent she'd had, and not the painful shadow of my former self.
-Olivia finally got to see me in hospital after nine weeks.
+Olivia finally got to see me in hospital after 9 weeks.
 Despite being informed that her father was severely mentally disabled, she has since told me that she was anticipating seeing me with broken legs due to a bicycle accident and not the almost unrecognisable, helpless self that I had become.
 For a year or so after my discharge from hospital I was still a shadow of the father she knew and loved, we did very little together anymore as I couldn't properly engage with her because of my mental state.
 I couldn't drive a car so her mother, Deb, was very involved in helping the relationship between Olivia and myself develop to a level where we were father and daughter again."

 Olivia and Charlie